ddnexus/pagy/docs/how-to.md

 ## Paginate only max_pages, regardless the count

-In order to limit the pagination to a maximum number of pages, you can pass the `:max_pages` variable.
+In order to limit the pagination to a maximum number of pages, you can pass the `:max_pages` option.

 For example: